Share this link via

 Splendor - To bring grandeur and magnificence to the world.

 歓 means "delight, joy, pleasure."
-Details are below.

-To be delighted - To be filled with joy and pleasure.
+To Be Delighted - To be filled with joy and pleasure.

-To enjoy - To take pleasure in something.
+To Enjoy - To take pleasure in something.

-To be pleased - To be satisfied with something.
+To Be Pleased - To be satisfied with something.

 Joyful - Expressing or causing great pleasure and happiness.